 SECTION 4.
 NOTICE OF MEETING.

-Notice of each meeting of members, whether annual or special, shall be given by the Secretary/Treasurer, the Executive Director, or any Officer, in writing, to each member entitled to notice.
+Notice of each meeting of members, whether annual or special, shall be given by the Secretary/Treasurer, the Executive Director, or any Officer, in writing or by e-mail, to each member entitled to notice.
 Such notice shall be addressed to the last address shown on the records of the Association and mailed (postmarked) at least seven days prior to the date set for such meeting.
 Whenever a member shall, in writing, give the Association an address for the purpose of notice, the same shall be deemed to be the member’s last address according to the records of the Association.

 SECTION 5.
 FORM OF NOTICE AND STATEMENT OF PURPOSE.